canonical/ubuntu-core-docs/docs/explanation/system-snaps/network-manager/reference/snap-configuration/wake-on-wlan.md

 Both options can be set via the configuration API snaps provide.
 See [Managing snap configuration](https://snapcraft.io/docs/configuration-in-snaps) for more details.

 Both configuration options will affect all wireless network devices.
-If you want to change it just for a single wireless connection take a look at [Per Connection Configuration](/t/wake-on-wlan/19938#heading--per) below.
+If you want to change it just for a single wireless connection take a look at [Per connection configuration](#per-connection-configuration) below.

 #### wifi.wake-on-wlan